MixQG: Neural Question Generation with Mixed Answer Types: Experimental Results

-In this set of experiments, our goal is to investigate how {\modelname} generalizes to ``unseen'' datasets (described in Section 2.1).
-Similar to the previous section, we compare models trained directly on the target dataset against {\modelname} and MixQG$_{finetuned}$.
-Table \ref{table:unseen} summarizes the results of relevant experiments on QAConv~\cite{wu2021qaconv}, Quoref~\cite{Dasigi2019Quoref} and DROP~\cite{Dua2019DROP} datasets.

-We observe that a dedicated model trained on the target dataset outperforms {\modelname} which was evaluated on the target validation set in a zero-shot setting.
-However, {\modelname} obtains the best overall scores after further fine-tuning on the target training set.
-This remains consistent across all unseen datasets and indicates that {\modelname} is a strong starting point for further fine-tuning question generation models.
+Table \ref{table:joint_unseen} summarizes the evaluations on out-of-domain datasets of extractive and abstractive answer types.
+We observe that a dedicated model trained on the target dataset outperforms {\modelname} in a zero-shot setting.
+One potential reason is that answer and question style in different QA datasets may differ significantly.
+For example, answers are ambiguous pronouns in the Quoref dataset, and questions in DROP dataset are intentionally created for discrete reasoning.
+However, {\modelname}$_{finetuned}$ obtains the best overall scores after further fine-tuning on the target training set, suggesting that {\modelname} is a strong starting point for further fine-tuning question generation models.